 When the user’s ExaVault account is mounted with ExpanDrive, the application can read, write, and manage remote files on the server as if they were stored locally.

-ExpanDrive enables the users to open, edit, and save files on remote computers from their favourite programs.
-Every single application on the user’s computer is connected transparently to remote data when using the ExpanDrive.
+ExpanDrive enables users to open, edit, and save files on remote computers from their favorite programs.
+Every single application on the user’s computer is connected transparently to remote data when using ExpanDrive.

 Platform: Mac | Cost: $64.00

 Interarchy is an advanced FTP client for macOS supporting FTP, SFTP, SCP, WebDAV, and Amazon S3.
 Mac programmer Peter N Lewis initially created it in 1993 for the Macintosh Systems.